getliquido/liquido-magento2-external-checkout/README.md

-# Liquido BRL PayIn Magento Module
+# Liquido PayIn External Magento Checkout Module

-This is a Magento Module to add a payment method via Liquido BRL Payments (PayIn).
+This is an External Magento Checkout Module to add a payment method via Liquido Payments (PayIn).

 ## Supported Magento Versions:
 - 2.4.3